nastarynaz/pomodoro-drowsiness-detection/README.md

 - OpenCV handles video capture and image processing
 - Flask serves the web interface and API endpoints
 - JavaScript manages real-time UI updates and user interactions

-Replace the placeholder code with your drowsiness detection algorithm and you'll have a fully functional web application!